donpdonp/flaredb/readme.md

 and the index definitions. idfxdb will build missing indexes at startup.

 ## Usage
-Index properties are the <name>, the fields that make up the key [<field1>, ...], and config options.
+Index properties are the &lt;name&gt;, the fields that make up the key [<field1>, ...], and config options.
 ```javascript
   let schema = {
     'user': {